unnikrishnanNam/interceptor-v1/README.md

   - SSL Mode: `disable` (or set `sslmode=disable` in Advanced)

 Perform queries and watch the proxy output log incoming/outgoing protocol messages.

+Open the admin portal to view structured logs:

+- http://127.0.0.1:8080 (or the port you set in `ADMIN_PORT`)

 ## Development